IFS Therapy in San Diego

 What Is IFS Therapy?

-Managers: parts that try to keep life under control through planning, overthinking, or perfectionism
+Managers Parts that try to keep life under control through planning, overthinking, or perfectionism

-When we begin IFS therapy San Diego, the first step is often “unblending” or learning to see that these parts are aspects of you, but they are not all of you.
+At the core of IFS is the Self, a calm, compassionate, wise state that can lead and heal the whole system.
+When we begin IFS therapy in San Diego, the first step is often learning to unblend, recognizing that these parts are aspects of you, but they are not all of you.

 Richard Schwartz, the founder of Internal Family Systems (IFS), provides an overview of the model.